 How will privacy be handled?
 If you want to avoid spoilers, add a non-disclosure section to make sure they don’t post certain work publicly.

 It’s important to note that long-distance contracts, especially international ones, are hard to enforce.
-If your artist in Madagascar decides take your art and run… there isn’t a whole lot you can do.
+If your artist in Madagascar decides to take your art and run… there isn’t a whole lot you can do.
 Ultimately it’s important to remember that a contract is only as good as the people signing it.
-As long as you have a reliable, trustworthy team (Check up on their previous projects!) then odds are you won’t have a problem.
+As long as you have a reliable, trustworthy team (check up on their previous projects!) then odds are you won’t have too large of a problem.

 Table of Contents

 - Thought Dumping